esportsplus/build.json/readme.md

   "scss": [
       "scss/file1.scss",
       "scss/file2.scss"
   ]
 }
 ```

-* `js` and `scss`: Determine the method to use when compiling the files.
+* `js` and `scss`: The array key determines the method to use when compiling the files.
-* _array list_: The list of assets to include within the compile command.
+* `[array]`: The list of assets to include within the compile command.

-Each relative asset path is appended to the module and added to a compile array (for example: `my-project/resources/assets/modules/button/js/file1.js`)
+Each asset path is appended to the module and added to the compile array (for example: `project/resources/assets/modules/button/js/file1.js`)

-_Relative paths are used throughout the build process to enable custom directory structure for any project_

-Once all modules have been included the data is passed through the compile method to build each file
+Once all modules have been included the data is passed through the compile method to build each file.

-Following the `json` configuration listed above the following files would be created
+Using the `json` configuration listed above the following files would be created:

 * `../public/css/app.css`
 * `../public/js/app.js`